 6. Communication to other Type Approval Authorities (Appendix 2) containing:

-- Description of the ODD and the high level functional architecture focusing on the functions available to the driver, passengers and other road users.
+- Description of the ODD and the high level functional architecture focusing on the functions available to the driver, vehicle occupants and other road users.

 - Test results during the verification process by the type approval authorities.